-Well excusez-moi please, but that is just absolutely ridiculous, both as a statement as an idea!!
+Well excusez-moi please, but that is just absolutely ridiculous, both as a statement and as an idea.
 Life is NOT A CONTEST of who has more pain than the other, it’s not a game of showing people how sick we can be.
-So forgive me for sticking up for other people without MS because statements like this only give people the wrong idea of what having MS is really like.
+So forgive me for sticking up for others who are ill (without MS) because statements like this only give people the wrong idea of what having MS is really like.

-My reply to the wall post may be a bit harsh but we as MSers need to make one thing clear…. we are not the only ones fighting illnesses: “I am all for raising awareness on what MS is and what it does to you, but I definitely wouldn’t go as far as saying that only people with MS know what real pain is.
-I’m a chronic pain patient myself but pain is relative… what is really painful to you might only be a bit of an annoying thing to me, and vice versa.”
+My reply to the wall post was harsh but we, as MSers, need to make one thing clear…. we are not the only ones fighting illnesses: “I am all for raising awareness on what MS is and what it does to you, but I definitely wouldn’t go as far as saying that only people with MS know what real pain is.
+I’m a chronic pain patient myself but pain is relative… what is really painful to you might only be a bit of an annoying thing to me.”

-“Sure, I wake up 3 or 4 times per night of pain but there are others who are suffering far more than I am, or than other MSers do.
-Reality check here so, MSers are not the only ones who know what real pain is.
-This picture is a desperate statement, almost like wallowing in pain when we all need our energy to be positive instead of negative and try to live normal lives… Statements like this only make non-MSers believe that we indeed are wallowing in our pain.
+“Sure, I wake up 3 or 4 times each night of pain but there are others who are suffering far more than I am.
+Reality check here so: MSers are not the only ones who know what real pain is.
+This picture is a desperate statement, almost wallowing in pain when we all need our energy to be positive instead of negative and try to live normal lives… Statements like this only make non-MSers believe that we indeed are wallowing in our pain.
 I may have MS but MS does not have me, the famous statement goes :D””